 What clinics does EBCLC offer?

-The eight clinics available for Spring 2016 include:
+The eight clinics available for the upcoming semester include:

 - Clean Slate Clinic

 - Community Economic Justice Clinic (CEJ previously known as GC3)

 - Consumer Justice & General Clinic